shoman2/Quantum/README.md

 This is folder for my quantum algorithms notebooks and associated material.

-As of Feb 2019 it includes the notebook and hand-written notes from Quantum Computing MasterClass in Zürich on January 31
+As of Feb 2019 it includes the notebook and hand-written notes from the Quantum Computing MasterClass in Zürich on January 31